carols10cents/carol-nichols.com/_posts/2010-12-11-bundler-seems-to-be-helping-to-prevent-name-conflicts.markdown

+---
+layout: post
-Bundler seems to be helping to prevent name conflicts
+title:  "Bundler seems to be helping to prevent name conflicts"
+date:   2010-12-11 00:10:45
+categories:
+---

 So I'm not totally sure because I'm (obviously) not all that familiar with bundler, but it seems that if I have done a bundle install with a Gemfile where cucumber (and thus term-ansicolor) is included, "rails generate model Term" fails and says: